 Tipranavir can cause serious, life-threatening side effects.
-These include liver problems, severe rash, and bleeding in the brain.
+These includeproblems, severe rash, and bleeding in the brain.

-Stop taking tipranavir (and ritonavir, the anti-HIV medicine always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that may signal liver damage:
+Stop taking tipranavir (and ritonavir, an HIV medicine that is always used with tipranavir) and contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems:

-- Pain, aching, or tenderness on the right side below your ribs.
+- Pain, aching, or tenderness on your right side below your ribs